TalishGargg/quest/README.md

     - Users access the Quest application via a DNS name associated with the ALB.
     - The ALB routes the requests to the appropriate ECS tasks running in different availability zones.

+## Conclusion

+The entire setup and deployment process for the Quest application, from VPC creation to handling user requests, is fully automated using Terraform.
+This ensures a reliable, scalable, and efficient infrastructure for the Quest application.

 # Improvements to the Current Architecture/Solution

 To enhance the solution for an enterprise network, I would consider the following improvements given I had more time: